JustDare-Official/JustDare/FEATURES_AND_BUGS.md

 ## 🐞 Bug News List

 - **[May 2025]** _Known Issues:_
+  - Better visual states for when a user is logged in.
+  - Add proper login flow to tell user to relogin after registration.

   - Public Dares section Active Widget not showing Inactive **[Fixed in V1.0.1]**
   - Wallet widget not properly responsive for very small devices **[Fixed in V1.0.1]**